 The trial of Billings came first.
-The only "evidence" against him was given by Jack McDonald, a dope fiend; Estelle Smith, another morphine addict and a former prostitute whom the police had told they would send to prison if she did not identify Mooney and Billings; and Mollie and Sadie Edeau, against whom the police had records.
+The only "evidence" against him was given by Jack McDonald, a dope fiend; Estelle Smith, another morphine addict and a former prostitute whom the police had told they would send to prison if she did not identify

+Mooney and Billings; and Mollie and Sadie Edeau, against whom the police had records.

-The Edeaus testified that Billings stood on a roof above a dentist's office at 721 Market Street, a mile from the scene of the explosion, preparing to throw the bomb from it at the parade, with the two Mooneys standing on the sidewalk below, in the area of explosion, to direct the act.
+The Edeaus told two contradictory stories.
+They testified Billings stood on a roof above a dentist's office at 721 Market St., a mile from the scene of the explosion, ready to throw the bomb, with the two Mooneys standing on the sidewalk below, in the area of explosion, to direct the act.
 They also said the Mooneys and Billings had gone down towards Stuart and Market Streets where the explosion really took place.